jakub022/forum/README.md

 - Frontend: React + TypeScript with React Router for site navigation
 - UI: shadcn for  UI components, Tanstack Query for efficient data fetching, and Hookform + Zod for reliable form validation
 - Authentication: Firebase with JWT for secure account management
-- Deployment: Minimal Docker setup for easy deployment Render.io
+- Deployment: Minimal Docker setup for easy deployment on Render.io

 ## Demo